Abdulrhman-J/estra7a-app/README.md

 ## Why this Repo
 ​
 This Project is a Simple ReactJS Project which demonstrates the following
-1. Creating a Component in React
+1. Create a React Component
 2. Making HTTP calls
-3. Communicating between parent and child component
+3. Connection between components and pass info
-4. Using Bootstrap along with React
+4. Styling with Bootstrap
-5. Using Routing in React
+5. Using Routing-React-Dom
 6. Using three api's (Weather, Location and Soccer of Premier League) ​
-The project Template can be used to build bigger projects easily ​
+​
 ## Live Application URL
 ​